CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 └─$ file 8702.zip
 8702.zip: Zip archive data, at least v5.1 to extract, compression method=AES Encrypted
 ```
 We have a zlip file, however it is password protected.
-We can use john to try crack the hash for the file.
+We can use John to try to crack the hash for the file.
 Firstly we will convert the zip file into a hash:
 ```
 └─$ zip2john 8702.zip > zippedzip.txt
 ```
-Then we can now use john to crack the hash.
-This may require sudo privilages.
+Then we can now use John to crack the hash.
+This may require sudo privileges.
 ```
 └─$ sudo john --format=zip zippedzip.txt
 [sudo] password for ben: